 But the firsts didn’t stop there as he was also a participant in WWF’s first-ever Royal Rumble.
 He was entrant number fifteen and was the 20th man eliminated.

 He may not have been the first superstar to pull off his next feat, but it was amazing nonetheless.
 In 1988, Junkyard Dog appeared separately for both flagship events for the World Wrestling Federation (Wrestlemania III) and the National Wrestling Alliance (Starrcade).
-He took on Harley Race in a “Loser Must Bow” match on the Wrestlemania card.
-Later that year, he appeared at Starrcade as he and Ivan Koloff battled against the Russian Assassins.
+First, he took on Harley Race in a “Loser Must Bow” match on the Wrestlemania card.
+Then, later that year, he appeared at Starrcade as he and Ivan Koloff battled against the Russian Assassins.

 Junkyard Dog & His Notable Feuds